 Distance Crosshair

-Distance interaction objects will enter Interactor’s object list (sphere trigger) when the crosshair is on them.
+Distance Crosshair interaction objects will enter Interactor’s object list (sphere trigger) when the crosshair is on them.
 There is a camera raycast to detect them and that raycast’s distance can be set on Interactor > Raycast Distance.

 There is no effector check for distance or angles.
 And they will be useable once selected on UI and used with a mouse click.
 They use different input keys because this way players can use them without conflicting themselves.
 For example, you can use truck doors while holding pick up items or driving the tricycle.

-Multiple Cockpit
+Multiple MoveBody

 Self Interactions